An "illegal immigrant" isn't a legal term, but usually refers to someone who either:

-As of late 2013, the filing fee for a Form I-130 is $420 and for Form I-485 is $1,070 (but double check these on the above website).
+As of early 2014, the filing fee for a Form I-130 is $420 and for Form I-485 is $1,070 (but double check these on the above website).
 The fee for Form I-485 includes the initial application for a travel document ("advance parole"), which you will request by filing Form I-131, and for work authorization, which you'll request by filing Form I-765.
 However, if you have overstayed your visa, you should talk to an attorney before using your travel document to leave the U.S., since a record of unlawful presence has, in the past, been treated as a reason to bar your reentry.
 (The policy has become more lenient toward green card applicants with advance parole, but check in with an attorney just in case.)

 All of this depends on your ability to prove that you entered the U.S. legally.
 You will need to show this in your application, by submitting a copy of your either visa stamp or your Form I-94.
 For those entering the U.S. before April 2013, this white or green card was stamped by an agent when you entered the U.S. and shows the date you entered, in what status, and when your permitted stay will expire.
 After April 2013, most U.S. visitors will not receive a paper I-94 and this form can instead be accessed on the Customs & Border Protection website.